 Dumping your black and gray tanks is perhaps the least glamourous task you'll complete as an RV owner.
 Ninety nine percent of the time, everything goes nice and smooth.
 Then there's that one percent.
 Yup, it happens.

-To make it worse, you have to carry around the unsightly and often smelly sewer hose.
+As a dumper I'm forced to carry around the unsightly and often smelly sewer hose.
+As a fellow dumper I'm sure you can relate.

 RV Speak: Many RVers refer to the sewer hose as their "Stinky Slinky".
 Walk through an RV park around checkout time and you'll see many a grown man trying to master the stinky slinky?
 Give him a friendly nod, but don't shake his hand.
 I say "man" because in my experience that's who usually get's assigned this fun task.
 In fact, my wife can proudly say that she has never had to do it.
 If you're a woman who dumps...more power to you.